×

 We asked people about the cost of living in Cascais, they wrote:

 "The cost of living in Cascais is generally considered to be quite high.
 Rental prices for a nice 1 bedroom apartment in Cascais, Portugal can range from around $1,000 to $1,500 per month, while a nice 2 bedroom apartment can range from around $1,500 to $2,000 per month.
-Eating dinner at a moderately priced restaurant in Cascais, Portugal can cost around $20 to $30 per person," said an expat in Cascais.
+Eating dinner at a moderately priced restaurant in Cascais, Portugal can cost around $20 to $30 per person," remarked one expat living in Cascais.

 What are the visa & residency requirements in Cascais?